 Cindy Haines, MD, Family Medicine, answeredNonsteroidal anti-inflammatories are helpful in reducing inflammation and pain and include meds such as Motrin and Aleve.
 Acetaminophen (Tylenol) is helpful in reducing pain but does not reduce inflammation.

-Monique May, Family Medicine, answeredFor shoulder pain that develops after an acute injury (such as during sports or after a fall), OTC anti-inflammatory medicines like ibuprofen and naproxen are usually fine to take for 7-10 days for the average healthy person.
+Monique May, MD, Family Medicine, answeredFor shoulder pain that develops after an acute injury (such as during sports or after a fall), OTC anti-inflammatory medicines like ibuprofen and naproxen are usually fine to take for 7-10 days for the average healthy person.
 However, if one has coronary artery disease (heart attacks, stents, or bypass surgery), he or she should consult his or her personal physician.
 Similarly if one takes aspirin to prevent heart disease, he should talk with his doctor.
 People who have had stomach ulcers should also see a physician since these medicines can worsen the condition and lead to bleeding.
 If shoulder pain lasts for more than 2-4 weeks or if it associated with neurological symptoms such as numbness, weakness, or night pain, consult your physician.
 Acetominophen, although a pain reliever, doesn't provide the anti-inflammatory effect that is usually needed for soft tissue injuries.